 “Amazon Care enables employers to provide access to high quality medical care within 60 seconds for employees, including options for care around the clock through messaging or video.
 Amazon Care gives instant access to a range of urgent and primary care services, including COVID-19 and flu testing, vaccinations, treatment of illnesses and injuries, preventive care, sexual health, prescription requests, refills, and delivery, and much more.” – Amazon Blog

 Once again, the move demonstrates Amazon’s superior ability to efficiently incubate and deliver scalable solutions.
 This is partly due to its exceptional cash flow generation and opportunities to reinvest into its ecosystem.

-Amazon’s integrated offering addresses the three primary difficulties faced by users of the US healthcare system: 1) difficulty in accessing care, 2) complexity of the system and 3) high cost of drugs and treatments.
+Amazon’s integrated offering addresses the three primary difficulties faced by users of the US healthcare system: 1) difficulty in accessing care, 2) complexity of the system and 3) high cost.
 Amazon Care leverages the company’s existing competitive advantages in cloud and data capabilities, logistics and fulfillment, and consumer-friendly interfaces such as Amazon Pharmacy (Amazon’s online pharmacy launched in November 2020) to provide an accessible and affordable healthcare experience.

-Employees are arguably Amazon’s most important asset, therefore Amazon Care’s expansion to all US employees is primed to deliver huge internal benefits.
+Employees are arguably Amazon’s most important asset, therefore Amazon Care’s expansion to all US employees should deliver huge internal benefits.